bassmanitram/actions-for-nautilus/configurator/help.md

 from the command string - but you will see no feedback and you will have to make other arrangements to stop the server when you are done with it.

-And that is an important point here - you get no feedback unless the command inherently opens its own user interface.
+And that is an important point here - you get no feedback unless the command you execute inherently opens its own user interface.

 The command string is _mostly_ devoid of characters with special meaning to the extension.